Subaru Sensor Diagnosis & Replacement in Englewood, CO

 Wiring and Connector Problems

 Sometimes the sensor is not the problem at all.
-The issue may be the wiring or connector.
+The issue may be the circuit that supports it, ie the wiring or connector.

-Heat, age, corrosion, rodent damage, oil contamination, poor previous repairs, or loose connectors can all affect sensor readings.
+Heat, age, corrosion, oil contamination, poor previous repairs, or loose connectors can all affect sensor readings.
 A sensor can be replaced and the same code can come back if the circuit problem is still there.
+In the Denver area and, our guess, most urban areas we frequently see rodent droppings and signs they have chewed through wiring insulation.
+Subarus frequently used a soy based polymer for these insulations which is appealing to small animals.

 Sensor Diagnosis vs. Check Engine Light Diagnostic

-If the issue is still unclear, start with check engine light diagnostic.
-If the problem is already pointing toward a sensor or sensor circuit, this page is the better fit.
+If the issue is still broad or uncertain, start with check engine light diagnostic.
+If the concern already appears to involve a sensor or sensor-related system, this page is the better fit.

 Sensor Replacement vs. Cleaning